-The following are a selection of local food suppliers that The Forge Restaurant works with and is proud to promote.
+The following are a selection of local Carlow food suppliers:

 McAssey Craft Butchers